-We pulled up to a gate and I called Yvonne Sampson, the Marketing Director of Dell Osso Farms, who drove out to meet us and we followed her into Dell Osso Farms.
-We parked the cars then started talking about the Dell Osso Farm.Brief History
+We pulled up to a gate and I called Yvonne Sampson, the Marketing Director of Dell Osso Farm, who drove out to meet us and we followed her, parked the cars then started talking about Dell Osso Farm.Brief History

-The first thing we did was take some pictures of the train which we would be riding later.
+The first thing was to take some pictures of the train we would be riding later.

 Dell Osso Farms 1863 CP Huntington Engine Number 48.